rickycorte/pantofola-rest/README.md

 ## Features

 - Incredible fast routing
-- Optimized for dinamic path with multiple parameters
+- Optimized for dynamic path with multiple parameters
 - Namad paramters
 - Parameter pool for 0 allocations and max speed